 If you’re eligible to park hop, you can also make Individual Attraction Selections across two different Disney parks.

 Can I cancel or modify my Individual Attraction Selection?

 No. This is a BIG thing you’ll want to keep in mind.
 Once you make and pay for an Individual Attraction Selection, it CANNOT be modified.
 Once you pay and book that Individual Attraction Selection (pay-per-ride selection), you can’t switch it to a different ride or cancel it.
 You also will not get your money back if you can’t make it to that ride on time for some reason.

-The only way you will be refunded for your Individual Attraction Selection is if the ride goes down for something like weather or technical difficulties and your time can’t be moved to later that day or a different day.
+The only way you will be refunded for your Individual Attraction Selection is if the ride goes down for something like weather or technical difficulties and does not re-open at all that day.

 Can Genie+ Lightning Lane return times “sell out?”

 Yes.
 Rides will only have a limited number of Genie+ and pay-per-ride reservations per day, and they could potentially sell out.
 So, if there’s a particular ride you simply MUST ride, be sure to book that Lightning Lane reservation as early as possible.